Harsh-hy45/Bithub/README.md

 This project is built on Flutter framework.
-It uses Firebase Auth, Cloud Firestore, sqflite(for database) in backend.
+It basicially focuses on six main academic areas:

 ![Alt text](gif/demo.gif)